The Dangers of Synthetic Marijuana

 Synthetic Marijuana Addiction Treatment

-Otherwise, synthetic marijuana addiction is treated in much the same way a marijuana addiction is.
+Otherwise, synthetic marijuana addiction is treated in much the same way as a marijuana addiction is.
 Behavioral therapies are used to change maladaptive behaviors, enhance coping skills, and address underlying influences on synthetic marijuana use.